Majdi-Aref/restaurant/README.md

 - This section is beneath the landing page image on the home page.
 - It tells a user that "Savour" is a cozy, small family-owned restaurant located in Hamburg, Germany that offers its customers various, tasty, healthy meals and drinks.
 - Additionally, it emphasizes that a customer can easily book a table online as soon as they will have registered on the restaurant website.
-- Below are three screenshots of the "About Us" section; the first on a loptop and the second and third on an iPhone.
+- Below are three screenshots of the "About Us" section; the first on a laptop and the second and third on an iPhone.

 !["About Us" section on a laptop](readme-images/about-us-laptop.png)